lyndon025/playtested/src/content/article/2023-04-08-a-minimalistic-rhythm-game-with-lines-and-circles--first-impressions---rizline.md

 ---
-title: "A minimalistic rhythm game with lines and circles | First Impressions - Rizline"
+author: lyndonguitar
+category: Review
-description: "Minimalistic vertical lines that flow through the screen, lines that are swaying along with the music. and a two finger simple touch controls that anyone can follow — Rizline is a new rhythm game from Pigeon Games — the same makers of another popular rhythm game titled Phigros.
-I had the chance to try this game out and it's really a lot of fun and can cater both casual and hardcore rhythm enthusiasts."
+description: Minimalistic vertical lines that flow through the screen, lines that are swaying along with the music. and a two finger simple touch controls that anyone can follow — Rizline is a new rhythm game from Pigeon Games — the same makers of another popular rhythm game titled Phigros.
+I had the chance to try this game out and it's really a lot of fun and can cater both casual and hardcore rhythm enthusiasts.
+featured: false
 pubDate: 2023-04-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "rizline"]
+tags:
-featured: false
+- taptap
+- rizline
-thumb: "/images/reviews/2023-04-08-a-minimalistic-rhythm-game-with-lines-and-circles--first-impressions---rizline-0.avif"
+thumb: /images/reviews/2023-04-08-a-minimalistic-rhythm-game-with-lines-and-circles--first-impressions---rizline-0.avif
+title: A minimalistic rhythm game with lines and circles | First Impressions - Rizline
 ---

 <div class="gallery">